Amniotic fluid: Volume

 The volume of amniotic fluid changes with the growth of the fetus.
 From the tenth to the 20th week, it increases from 25 to 400 ml approximately.
 Approximately in the 10th–11th week, the breathing and swallowing of the fetus slightly decrease the amount of fluid.
 Neither urination nor swallowing contributes significantly to fluid quantity changes until the 25th week, when keratinization of skin is complete; then the relationship between fluid and fetal growth stops.
 It reaches a plateau of 800 ml by the 28-week gestational age.
 The amount of fluid declines to roughly 400 ml at 42 weeks.
 Some sources indicate about 500 to 1000 ml of amniotic fluid is present at birth.

 Rupture of membranes

 The forewaters are released when the amnion ruptures.
 This is commonly known as "water breaking."
-When this occurs during labour at term, it is known as "spontaneous rupture of membranes".
-If the rupture precedes labour at term, however, it is referred to as "pre-labour rupture of membranes."
-Spontaneous rupture of membranes before term is referred to as "premature rupture of membranes."
+When this occurs during labour at term, it is known as a "spontaneous rupture of membranes".
+If the rupture precedes labour at term, however, it is referred to as a prelabor rupture of membranes.
+Spontaneous rupture of membranes before term is referred to as a "premature rupture of membranes."
 The majority of the hindwaters remain inside the womb until the baby is born.
 Artificial rupture of membrane (ARM), a manual rupture of the amniotic sac, can also be performed to release the fluid if the amnion has not spontaneously ruptured.